djosephsen/lazlo/Readme.md

 ![](docs/screenshots/lazlo.png)

-Currently there are four different kinds of callbacks you can ask for.
+Currently there are five different kinds of callbacks you can ask for.

 * [Message callbacks](docs/messagecb.md) specify regex you want to listen for and respond to.
-* [Event callbacks](docs/messagecb.md) specify [slack api events](https://api.slack.com/events) you want to listen for and respond to.
+* [Event callbacks](docs/eventcb.md) specify [slack api events](https://api.slack.com/events) you want to listen for and respond to.
 * [Timer Callbacks](docs/timercb.md) start a (possibly reoccuring) timer (in cron syntax), and notify you when it runs down
 * [Link Callbacks](docs/linkcb.md) create a URL that users can click on.
 When they do, their GET request is brokered back to your module.
 (Post and Put support coming soon)
+* [Question Callbacks](docs/questioncb.md) make it easy to ask users a question, and capture their response.

 Your module can register for all or none of these, as many times as it likes during the lifetime of the bot.
 Lazlo makes it easier to write modules that